-Although centred on provincial university medical schools, hierarchical regionalism was not organised around medical graduates from them working exclusively in the region they trained.
-The organising principle implied an overall increase in junior doctors leading to careers enabling the ‘unimpeded expansion of the consultant corps’ given the primacy of acute medicine, according to Charles Webster.11 This was not the case for Lancashire and Westmorland which improved little after 1948.
-Shortages of clinicians abounded.
-The annual report for Barrow and Furness HMC from 1957 diplomatically alluded to how inadequate casualty coverage had ‘exercised the minds’ of its leaders, mooting the possibility of combining coverage with neighbouring Lancaster and Kendal should these persist.12 Similarly, the Medical Advisory Committee (MAC) – the consultants’ administrative forum – for Lancaster and Kendal HMC complained in 1959 that shortages could be ‘greatly eased if the teaching hospitals accepted, in fact as well as principle, the idea of rotating posts for registrars’.13 Hierarchical regionalism, then, also constituted inequitable hierarchies within regions rather than simply of regions within the NHS.
+Although centred on provincial university medical schools, hierarchical regionalism was not organised around graduates working solely in the region they trained but as part of a sustained effort to increase numbers nationally, propelling the ‘unimpeded expansion of the consultant corps’ according to Charles Webster.9 This was not the case for Lancashire and Westmorland which suffered from Manchester’s neglect and the lack of a national policy for distribution of doctors after 1948.
+The annual report for Barrow and Furness HMC from 1957 alluded to inadequate casualty coverage and mooted the possibility of combining coverage with neighbouring Lancaster and Kendal.10 Similarly, the Medical Advisory Committee (MAC) – the consultants’ administrative forum – for Lancaster and Kendal HMC complained in 1959 that shortages could be ‘greatly eased if the teaching hospitals accepted, in fact as well as principle, the idea of rotating posts for registrars’.11 Hierarchical regionalism, then, also constituted inequitable hierarchies within regions rather than simply of regions within the NHS.

-Such hierarchies were embedded into the NHS, and Lancashire and Westmorland were not the only localities struggling to modernise during the early decades of the NHS.
-An enquiry into the rising costs of the NHS launched by the Conservative Party following their return to power in 1951 vindicated early successes, recommending limited political intervention and secure funding to ensure future stability.14, 15 This consensus only worsened existing resource inequalities as it committed to funding arrangements based on pre-NHS hospital costs.
+Lancashire and Westmorland were not the only localities struggling to modernise given entrenched inequalities during the early decades of the NHS.
+A major inquiry into the rising costs of the NHS launched in 1951 vindicated early successes when published in 1956, recommending that future stability rested upon limited political intervention and secure funding .12 This consensus worsened resource inequalities as it perpetuated arrangements based on pre-NHS hospital activities and costs.
 Nationally, this benefited London at the expense of the rest of the country.
-Within the Manchester region this benefited the city and adjacent textile towns at the expense of the rest of the county.
-Such inequalities also extended to the clinical workforce.
-A 1957 report on determining future medical student numbers based on planned posts committed to a conservative reduction in numbers, especially in provincial medical schools, given the initial expansion in consultant numbers.16 This reduction was also partially due to concerns about greater competition and a loss of earnings from doctors.17 Once again, Lancashire and Westmorland lost out as the local and regional shortfall in appointments – despite demand – intensified as a consequence of a national reduction in the overall supply.
+Regionally, this benefited Manchester and adjacent textile towns at the expense of the periphery.
+Such inequalities extended to the clinical workforce.
+A 1957 report determining future medical student numbers based on planned posts committed to a conservative reduction, especially in provincial medical schools, given earlier expansion in consultants.13 This reduction was also partially due to concerns about greater competition and a loss of earnings from doctors.14 Once again, Lancashire and Westmorland lost out as the shortfall in appointments, despite demand, intensified as a consequence of a national reduction in supply.

-In short, from 1948 – the founding of the NHS and Manchester’s betrayal which prevented Lancashire and Westmorland from obtaining regional recognition – until the end of the 1950s, change was slow within an incremental period of nationalisation built upon a reluctant cross-party political consensus.18 Although hospitals received more funding and attention than general practice and public health services, they also suffered in comparison to the regional centre of Manchester which pulled in both a greater volume of resources and numbers of clinicians.
+In short, from 1948 and the founding of the NHS with Manchester’s betrayal preventing Lancashire and Westmorland from obtaining regional recognition until the end of the 1950s, change was glacial.
+Although hospitals received more funding and attention than general practice and public health services, Manchester’s primacy pulled in disproportionate regional resources and clinician numbers.
 The national policy landscape of austere investment and professional protection provided a clear brake on the ambition of a nationalised health service.

 MEDICAL EDUCATION MODERNISATION